yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 Duration: 60 minutes

 In this exercise, you will use Azure Migrate to assess the on-premises environment.
+This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

 ### Task 1: Create the Azure Migrate project